 So which card should you use for an offer?
 Some offers basically gives things away for free, like the Hulu example above, and I’d enroll all of my cards.
 Otherwise, unless I want to use an offer more than once, I usually pick the card with the right multiplier.

-For example, the Premier Rewards Gold Card from American Express offers 3x on airfares, and 2x on restaurants, gas stations, and supermarkets.
+For example, the American Express Gold Card offers 3x on airfares, and 4x on restaurants and supermarkets (on up to $25,000 per year in purchases, then 1X).
 I’d want to use that for an offer that fits these categories, like this McCormick & Schmicks one below.
 That way, when I spend $100 or more, I’d get both double points and $20 back.

 The Platinum Card® from American Express now offers 5x on airfares purchased directly from an airline.
 For offers that involve airfares, like the ANA one below, I’d use the Platinum card.
 With this offer, I will earn at least 25,000 Membership Rewards points for spending $1,000 with ANA!